OffensiveGeneric/ADNS/README.md

 - Optional capture agent: `docker compose --profile agent up --build agent` (Linux only, uses `network_mode: host` and `NET_ADMIN` so `tshark` can see host traffic).
 On macOS/Windows, run the agent on the host instead and point `API_URL` at `http://localhost:5000/ingest`.
 - Persistent Postgres data lives in the `pgdata` volume; remove it with `docker volume rm adns_pgdata` if you need a clean slate.
 - Redis runs in-memory; queueing can be disabled by stopping the worker container (API will fall back to inline scoring).
+- Common fixes:
+  - macOS AirPlay can own port 5000; if `curl localhost:5000/health` returns 403 AirTunes, change the API port mapping (e.g., `5100:5000`), restart compose, and point agent/frontend at the new port.
+  - If the UI cannot reach the API, rebuild the frontend with the right base: `docker compose build --no-cache --build-arg VITE_API_URL=http://127.0.0.1:5000 frontend && docker compose up -d frontend` (or `VITE_API_URL=""` to use the nginx `/api` proxy).
+Verify with `curl http://localhost:8080/api/health`.

 ### Run locally to monitor your own traffic